yamnor/ccview/README.md

 1. **Reading calculation output files** from computational chemistry software (Gaussian, ORCA, NWChem, etc.)
 2. **Extracting molecular data** using [cclib](https://cclib.github.io/) - a library specifically designed for parsing computational chemistry files
 3. **Displaying 3D molecular structures** using [miew](https://lifescience.opensource.epam.com/miew/) - a web-based molecular viewer
-4. **Providing analysis tools** through an integrated terminal interface
+4. **Providing analysis tools** through an interactive command interface

 The main advantage is that you can view your calculation results immediately after they complete, without leaving VS Code.
 Instead of opening separate programs, you can right-click on your output file and see the molecular structure directly in the editor.